mateenagy/vue-formify/docs/docs/examples/nested-objects-and-arrays/index.md

 </template>
 ```
 :::

-Also you can nesting objects and arrays together as much as you like:`foo.bar[0].baz`
+You can also combine objects and arrays as deeply as you like.
+For example: `foo.bar[0].baz`

 ::: code-group
 ```vue
 <script lang="ts" setup>